yvele/node-thunkify-object/Readme.md

 }
 ```

-  We first need to create the wrapper once for all future instances.
+  You first need to create the wrapper constructor once for all future instances.

 ```js
 var WrapperBuilder = require('thunkify-object').WrapperBuilder;